Codependency And Addicted To Love: Mental Health Impact

 Are you concerned you may be in a codependent relationship?

 It can be important to learn to enjoy being alone.
-In life, we may all cherish relationships, but it is often a fallacy to think we need to be with someone to be happy.
+In life, we may all cherish relationships, but it is often a fallacy to think we need to be with someone to be fully content.
 Remember that the most important things can be to work on yourself, gain or maintain stability, and love yourself.
 That doesn’t necessarily mean that you need to love everything about yourself.
 We all may have things we need to work on, but it can be important to know that you have what it takes to improve.

 A great place to start learning to love yourself is in therapy.
 Research shows that online therapy can be just as effective as traditional face-to-face therapy.
-When it comes to couples, one study found that video-based therapy generally allowed many couples to feel a greater sense of control and comfort through the use of technology.
+When it comes to couples, one study found that video-based therapy generally allowed many couples to experience a greater sense of control and comfort through the use of technology.

 If you are interested in the support of a therapist, consider joining an online therapy platform.
 A licensed therapist can help you develop personalized strategies to boost your self-esteem and improve your self-awareness in ways you can apply to your love life.
 Plus, you can attend sessions at a time that fits your schedule from any location with an internet connection.